meedan/meedan.com/README.md

 ## Getting extra logs from middleman

-To run middleman directly without the `npm start` shortcut, to see more loggin details: do `bundle exec middleman --verbose`.
+To run middleman directly without the `npm start` shortcut, to see more logging details: do `bundle exec middleman --verbose`.

 ## Performance testing with gulp